How can you effectively soundproof and dampen noise?

 Tightness is the key to success

-One of the most important aspects of sound insulation is tightness.
-Sound travels through air and structures, and even small gaps or crevices can greatly reduce the effectiveness of sound insulation materials.
+One of the most important aspects of sound insulation is airtightness.
+Sound travels through air and structures, and even small cracks or gaps can significantly reduce the effectiveness of sound insulation materials.
 To achieve the best results:

 Sealing

-Ensure that all joints and transitions are properly sealed with soundproofing sealant.
+Ensure that all joints and transitions are properly sealed with sound-insulating sealant.

 Material layering